benlox44/garage-backend/README.md

 > Make sure to set up .env files

+Environment additions:
+- `backend/.env`: add `ADMIN_EMAILS` as a comma/space/semicolon separated list.
+Any user who registers or logs in with an email in this list is promoted to ADMIN automatically.
+  - Example: `ADMIN_EMAILS=admin1@example.com, admin2@example.com;admin3@example.com`

 ## 📁 Project Structure

 - `/` - Docker setup and global configuration